george24601/notes/java/jvm/method_area.md

+NO LONGER EXISTS IN java 8!

+class info and byte code is moved to metaspace which is not on heap memory, it is on NativeMemory instead

 the memory of the method area need not be contiguous.
 It could be allocated on a heap--even on the virtual machine's own heap.

 The method area can also be garbage collected.
 Because Java programs can be dynamically extended via user-defined class loaders, classes can become "unreferenced" by the application.
 If a class becomes unreferenced, a Java virtual machine can unload the class (garbage collect it) to keep the memory occupied by the method area at a minimum.